Roose Bolton

-Lord Roose Bolton is a fictional character in the A Song of Ice and Fire series of fantasy novels by American author George R. R. Martin, and its television adaptation Game of Thrones.
+Roose Bolton is a fictional character in the A Song of Ice and Fire series of fantasy novels by American author George R. R. Martin, and its HBO television adaptation Game of Thrones, where he is depicted by actor Michael McElhatton.

-Introduced in 1996's A Game of Thrones, Roose, a Northern lord with his seat at the Dreadfort, is a retainer of Lord Eddard Stark.
-His family is notorious for their cruelty and custom of flaying their enemies; he frequently has himself leeched, leading him to be known as the Leech Lord across Westeros.
-He later appears in A Clash of Kings (1998), A Storm of Swords (2000), and A Dance with Dragons (2011).
+Introduced in 1996's A Game of Thrones, Roose is lord of House Bolton, the second most powerful Northern house behind the Starks.
+The Boltons are notorious for their cruelty and custom of flaying their enemies.
+He also appears in A Clash of Kings (1998), A Storm of Swords (2000), and A Dance with Dragons (2011).

 Roose joins Robb Stark's rebellion as one of his chief lieutenants.
-With the help of the Brave Companions, he takes and holds Harrenhal until rejoining Robb Stark to help retake the Neck occupied by the Greyjoys.
-In truth he is a chief orchestrator of the Red Wedding alongside Tywin Lannister and Walder Frey, receiving the title of Warden of the North from the former after personally slaying Robb.
-His rule as Warden in the North is punctuated by unrest, and several forces conspire to unseat him and House Frey and restore the Starks to power.
+However, he secretly orchestrates the Red Wedding alongside Lord Tywin Lannister and Lord Walder Frey, receiving the title of Warden of the North and dominion over the Northern kingdom after personally murdering Robb.
+His rule is punctuated by unrest and several forces conspire to unseat him.

-Roose is portrayed by Irish actor Michael McElhatton in the HBO television adaptation.

-Character description
+Character

-Lord Roose Bolton is a significant vassal of Lord Eddard Stark.
-His seat is the Dreadfort and his sigil is a flayed man, a homage to the ancient Bolton tradition of flaying enemies.
-He is nicknamed the Leech Lord for regular leechings meant to improve his health.